-The meaning of gift-giving is to strengthen love, therefore it must not be made in such a way as to incite bitterness.
+The meaning of gift-giving is to strengthen love.
+Therefore it must not be made in such a way as to incite bitterness.
 First and foremost, it is love between family members.
 Gifts are given to children and wives and brothers and parents.
 Chapter XVIII in Bulugh al-Maram quotes the Prophet as insisting on gifts being given equally to all the family members.
-If the father gives a gift to one son and neglects his other sons, such acts the Prophet did not look favourably upon.
+The father gives a gift to one son and neglects his other sons.
+Such acts the Prophet did not look favourably upon.

 The Prophet left some important commandments in respect of gift-giving. amely, gifts are not to be taken back, gifts are to be reciprocated.
 And not to be considered unworthy even if it is “the trotters of a sheep” (Bulugh al-Maram, 965).